Le Banquier: Gameplay

 In addition, like in its US counterpart, there may also be some special prizes not attached to any offer.
 In the first episode, then-Canadiens' defenceman Sheldon Souray (now with the Edmonton Oilers) appeared in a video to wish a contestant luck and gave him an autographed hockey stick, not attached to any offer.
 Another example would be a contestant who was offered a trip for 5 people to Las Vegas, tickets to see Celine Dion's show and the chance to meet Celine in person.
 A premise unique to this version is that if an offer with a prize attached is rejected by the contestant, then a member of the audience (via random draw) will win the prize.
 Le Banquier was also used as a venue to propose a marriage: during the second offer of the second game on the debut January 24 episode, a contestant got engaged.

 The imaging used in this version, including the money board, captions and audio cues, are similar to the US version, as both Fish Eggs (graphics) and Groove Addicts (music) are involved in the graphics and music in all four North American versions of the show (US English and Spanish, Canada English and French).
 Both firms are actively used by Endemol, and all four shows carry an Endemol USA copyright.

-TVA also has their own Lucky Case Game, though the lucky winner wins a prize instead of cash; the cases are revealed one at a time (from left to right).
+TVA also had their own Lucky Case Game, though like Deal or No Deal Canada, the lucky winner wins a prize instead of cash; the cases are revealed one at a time (from left to right).